Top Machine Learning Applications in 2024: Practical Real-World Uses

 Several AI tools excel in this area.
 Drift, Intercom, and Zendesk all offer powerful chatbot platforms with machine learning capabilities.
 These platforms use natural language processing (NLP) and machine learning algorithms to understand customer intent, provide relevant responses, and learn from past interactions to improve the accuracy and effectiveness of future conversations.

 Example Use Case: A major e-commerce retailer uses an AI chatbot to handle order inquiries, track shipments, and process returns.
 The chatbot handles 80% of customer inquiries, freeing up human agents to focus on more complex issues.
-The chatbot is integrated directly into the retailer’s website and mobile app, providing seamless customer support across all channels.
+The chatbot is integrated directly into the retailer’s website and mobile app, providing customer support across all channels.
 A recent evaluation shows that customer satisfaction increased by 15% after chatbot implementation.

 Tools to consider: